 There are also informal groups you can join outside the church/temple/synagogue context, for example in the many Buddhist meetup groups of Amstelveen, including meditation, mindfulness and reiki.

-It may take a little trial-and-error to find the expat communities that fit you, but with so many expats in Amstelveen, the odds are in your favour to find meaningful connections.
+It may take a little trial-and-error to find the expat communities that fit you, but with so many expats in Amstelveen, the odds are in your favor to find meaningful connections.

 For the techies and introverts, you might first let your fingers do the talking with an online community.
 The Amsterdam-based Facebook group Laughing at Potatoes boasts more than 15,000 members, and definitely doesn’t take itself too seriously.
 The group Expats in the Netherlands has a bit more practical purpose, and has more than 6,000 members.